aaronik/sequencer/README.md

 I think there's a possibility this could be combined with another app, called music-wheel in my github, ATTOW located at https://www.musictheory.page/.
 The wheel in that app could be set to key and mode, and then the sequencer could play back in that key and mode.

+# TODO
+* Add notes here about how the classes work (assign only single class to top level thing rather than to every active item, use sass to create hecka css rules about it)